 That’s why I’m starting a new series of recipes, for those of us who want make-ahead lunches but aren’t especially following a specific diet or meal plan.
 And to kick off this series, I’ve teamed up with Farm Promise pork to make these crazy easy, super delicious Thai Larb Rice Bowls.

-Thai Larb Gai is a traditional meal from Laos, an area in Thailand.
+Thai Larb Gai is a traditional meal from Laos, a southeast Asian country near Thailand.
 On your typical Western-style Thai restaurant menu, it’s usually served as seasoned ground meat with red onions and other veggies, on a bed of lettuce and drizzled with a bright and zesty lime dressing.
 I took that standard appetizer dish, layered it with rice, and turned into a perfect working lunch.
 These Thai-style rice bowls make an awesome meal prep recipe for beginners, and they come together quickly.
 Plus, they taste even better as the week goes on!

 Bonus: this meal prep recipe works as a hot or cold lunch option!
 This means you don’t have to have lunchtime access to a microwave or stove in order to enjoy it #LunchtimeWins